Xudong-Huang/may/README.md

 * Don't exceed the coroutine stack.
 There is a guard page for each coroutine stack.
 When stack overflow occurs, it will trigger segment fault error.

 **Note:**
 > The first three rules are common when using cooperative asynchronous libraries in Rust.
 Even using a futures-based system also have these limitations.
-So what you should really focus on is a coroutine's stack size, make sure it's big enough for your applications.
+So what you should really focus on is a coroutine stack size, make sure it's big enough for your applications.

 ----------

 ## How to tune a stack size
-If you want to tune your coroutine's stack size, please check out [this document][stack].
+If you want to tune your coroutine stack size, please check out [this document][stack].

 ----------